raheelaahmed/crochet-guide/README.md

 I'm Rania, and crochet is my passion!
 This website is a space for me to share my love for the craft with all of you.
 Whether you're a seasoned crocheter or just picking up a hook for the first time, I hope you find something here to inspire you.

-This website is designed to share my crochet projects with you. website is user friendly, it has following feachers:
+This website is designed to share my crochet projects with you. website is user friendly, it has following features:

 ####